anayagithub/Password-Manager/README.md

-# PassiFY
+### PassiFY

 PassiFY is a simple web application designed to securely manage and store passwords.
-This frontend-only project provides users with an easy way to add, edit, and organize their passwords.
+This platform provides users with an easy way to add, edit, and organize their passwords.
 It is built with a focus on simplicity and user-friendliness.

 ## Features
 - **Add Password**: Allows users to save their passwords securely.